C# – Delete all files in a directory

 C# – How to set permissions for a directory (Windows only)

 When you want to set permissions for a directory (and its files/subdirectories), you can use DirectoryInfo.GetAccessControl() to get the directory’s security, add/modify/remove access control rules, and then use DirectoryInfo.SetAccessControl() to apply the changes.
 Access control rules are a complex combination of different settings.
-So before jumping into setting the permissions programmatically, I suggest taking a … Read more
+They control being able to do things like creating a file in … Read more

 C# – How to delete a directory